Elsys-Design/DIGITAL-VERIFICATION-COCOTB/src/framework/drivers/README.md

 ## Drivers
 This directory defines the framework's drivers.
-They are just wrappers to cocotbext.axi's drivers and allow to handle Data objects.
+They are just wrappers to cocotbext.axi's drivers (except AxiStreamSink) and allow to handle Data objects.

 ### AxiStreamSink